If today were Mole Day, we'd give you a pass if you thought it was a celebration of the small burrowing rodent.

 Mole Day is celebrated annually on Oct.
 23 from 6:02 a.m. to 6:02 p.m., according to the website of the National Mole Day Foundation.
 It commemorates Avogadro’s Number (6.02 x 10 23), which is a basic measuring unit in chemistry.

 The first Mole Day took place in 1991 and has been honored every year since.
 Each Mole Day has a specific theme with such titles as The Mole the Merrier, Rock N' Mole and Mole-O-Ween.
-The 2015 theme was May the MOLES Be With You.
+(The 2019 theme was DespicaMOLE Me!)

 The foundation's mission is to foster interest in chemistry, encouraging schools around the globe to celebrate Mole Day with various activities related to chemistry and moles.